macromuseum/macromuseum.github.io/_posts/x2016-07-18-BESMacro.md

 Another point of conferences that can be negative is that you chain-listen to many many talks all day long.
 That has the benefit of giving a good overview of your field of research but can also make you slightly sleepy!
 One solution to break this continuous rhythm of talks is to do it with discussion sessions that can either be about transferable skills or about big questions in the field.
-For example, at BES Macro 2016 we had an excellent discussion session on [reproducibility]() <!-- add Leila's post here? -->
-and another on the classic "What is Macroecology?" question.
+For example, at BES Macro 2016 we had an excellent discussion session on [reproducibility](https://docs.google.com/document/d/1ZZ2OKI_eL2XTfKmyCplT6qf1qCLlpMFctbRs_Zs_c64/edit?usp=sharing) and another on the classic "What is Macroecology?" question.

 ### And finally, don't forget to add some rants